Web design principles - The four pillars of web design

 In the f-layout important content will be on the left side.
 See this example,

-Z-Layout includes logo(1), signup button(2) or something like that, some text(3) and call to action button(4).
+Z-Layout includes a logo(1), a signup button(2) or something like that, some text(3), and a call to action button(4).

 At the end of the day, you don't just create a website for desktops only, it needs to be responsive among different devices.